 As a result, the best social media marketing tips will help you reach your customers in the spaces where they spend most of their time.

 Modern customers take time to learn more about a brand before making a purchase.
-As such, they will appreciate links directing them to your social media pages to learn more about what you do.
+As such, they will appreciate backlinks directing them to your social media pages to learn more about what you do.

 Image via WiseStamp